MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 To identify which option is suitable for your organization:

-1. Choose the **Microsoft Entra ID** option if the email ID of Jira Data Center users is same as the UserPrincipalName (UPN) of users in Microsoft Entra ID.
+1. Choose the **Microsoft Entra ID** option if the email ID of Jira Data Center users is the same as the UserPrincipalName (UPN) of users in Microsoft Entra ID.

 2. Choose the **non-AAD** option if the email ID of Confluence users is **different** from the UserPrincipalName (UPN) of users in Microsoft Entra ID.

 >[!Important]
 >- If you choose Microsoft Entra ID as the type of identity source, the connector maps the email IDs of users obtained from Jira Data Center directly to UPN property from Microsoft Entra ID.
->- If you chose "non-AAD" for the identity type see Map your non-Azure AD Identities for instructions on mapping the identities.
+>- If you chose "non-AAD" for the identity type, see Map your non-Azure AD Identities for instructions on mapping the identities.
 You can use this option to provide the mapping regular expression from email ID to UPN.
 >- Updates to users or groups governing access permissions are synced in full crawls only.
 Incremental crawls do not currently support the processing of updates to permissions.

  If you choose "Only people with access to this data source (recommended) ", the Jira Data Center Copilot connector enforces access control based on Jira's native permission models to prevent oversharing of sensitive issue content.
 When indexing issues, the connector applies a hierarchical evaluation similar to Jira's internal permission logic.
-This ensures only authorized users can discover content via Copilot.The image below illustrates the evaluation logic that determines access rights to Jira issues.
+This ensures only authorized users can discover content via Copilot.
+The image below illustrates the evaluation logic that determines access rights to Jira issues.
 ![Diagram showing the workflow of Jira Data Center Copilot connector ACL.](media/jira-data-center-copilot-connector-permission.png)

 The connector uses the following access control hierarchy: